-As Figure 8 clearly indicates, e-cigarette use is a pediatric epidemic.
 As e-cigarette sales have grown, rates of e-cigarette use by youth have climbed sharply, while adult use rates have remained relatively low.
-In fact, e-cigarettes are an alarming example of how the to-bacco industry skillfully adapts their products, devices, and marketing to secure and retain their youth-oriented market.
+In fact, e-cigarettes are an alarming example of how the tobacco industry skillfully adapts their products, devices, and marketing to secure and retain their youth-oriented market.